CarlitosDroid/java-datastructures-algorithms-exercises/README.md

 60. Reverse a string. [branch_60](https://github.com/CarlitosDroid/java-datastructures-algorithms-exercises/tree/exercise_60)
 61. Rotate the array by `d` position to the left. [branch_61](https://github.com/CarlitosDroid/java-datastructures-algorithms-exercises/tree/exercise_61)
 62. Get index, lastIndex, indexFromIndex of a character, char of a string, search substring and verify string contains a sequence
+63. Sort string of characters
+64. Print the frequency of each character in Alphabetical order

 # LINKED LIST